Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Summary

 \section{Summary}

 In this paper we studied the abundance and clustering of galaxies at high redshift as function of luminosity, stellar mass and redshift, using realistic mock catalogs constructed from cosmological simulations.
 We populated the halos and subhalos of dark matter in the simulation with model galaxies of different masses and colors.
-We calibrate the galaxy model using multi-band deep imaging data from COSMOS2015.
+We calibrate the galaxy model using multi-band deep imaging data from COSMOS2020.
 We then constructed mock catalogs for spectroscopic surveys based on the model galaxies in the simulation.
-We considered two multi-object spectroscopic surveys: one is the existing zCOSMOS survey, and the other is the upcoming PFS galaxy evolution survey.
-When constructing the mock catalogs, we carefully included the same selection effects as the real surveys.
-These include the area/redshift boundaries, the incomplete sampling due to the limited number of fibers/slits and the fiber/slit collision effects, and sample selection by flux criteria.
-Using the mock catalogs we measured the luminosity function (LF), stellar mass function (SMF), and projected two-point correlation function (2PCF) for galaxies of different stellar mass at different redshift.
-For the zCOSMOS survey, we further apply our method to the real data and make comparison with previous measurements from the literature.
+We considered three multi-object spectroscopic surveys: the existing zCOSMOS and VIPERS, and the PFS-like survey in the future.
+When constructing mock catalogs, we carefully included the same selection effects as in the real surveys.
+These include area/redshift boundaries, the incomplete sampling due to the limited number of fibers/slits and the fiber/slit collision effects, and sample selection by flux criteria.
+Using the mock catalogs we measured the luminosity function (GLF), stellar mass function (GSMF), and projected two-point correlation function (2PCF) for galaxies of different stellar mass at different redshift, and we quantify the measurement errors using 20 mock samples.

-We found that incomplete sampling can lead to significantly biased measurements of galaxy luminosity/stellar mass function.
-We applied a weighting scheme to explicitly account for the sky position-dependent sampling rate, and our test with the mock catalogs showed that the bias caused by the incomplete sampling can be well corrected for the luminosity/stellar mass functions for both zCOSMOS (\autoref{fig:zc_lf}, \autoref{fig:zc_smf}) and PFS (\autoref{fig:pfs_lf_y}, \autoref{fig:pfs_gsmf}).
-Our measurements of the luminosity function and mass function from the real data of zCOSMOS are also in good agreement with previous measurements (\autoref{fig:zc_real_lf}, \autoref{fig:zc_real_smf}).
+We found that incomplete sampling can lead to significantly biased measurements of galaxy stellar mass function (GSMF) and galaxy luminosity function (GLF).
+We applied a weighting scheme to explicitly account for the sky position-dependent sampling rate, and our test with the mock catalogs showed that the bias caused by the incomplete sampling can be well corrected for the GLF and GSMF measurements at masses above the characteristic luminosity/mass.
+In addition, we use the parent photometric sample to extend the range of the measured GLF and GSMF down to luminosities/masses well below the limits of the spectroscopic sample.